Home

 She’s been bombarded with lusty phone calls, email, and even visits from strange men – all because someone, somewhere online, used her personal information to promise hot sex to any man who contacted her.
 She also found two dating sites where her name has been used without her knowledge.

 She’s a victim of one form of cyber stalking.
-Other victims of anonymous vendettas include players of online fantasy sports leagues who’ve angered a competitor, and either the seller or the buyer in eBay auctions.
+Other victims of anonymous cyber attacks include players of online fantasy sports leagues who’ve angered a competitor, and either the seller or the buyer in eBay auctions.
 It’s known as “Internet road rage.”

 What is Stalking?